banner

 quiet hours for this old soldier.

-he'll catch sleep
+at his outpost he'll catch sleep

 while the world moves